frappe/manual_erpnext_com/manual_erpnext_com/www/contents/accounts/cost-centers-and-budgeting.md

-Your Chart of Accounts is mainly designed to provide reports to the government and tax authorities. ￼ Most businesses have multiple activities like different product lines, market segments, areas of business, etc that share some common overheads.They should ideally have their own structure to report, whether they are profitable or not.
+Your Chart of Accounts is mainly designed to provide reports to the government and tax authorities.
+Most businesses have multiple activities like different product lines, market segments, areas of business, etc that share some common overheads.
+They should ideally have their own structure to report, whether they are profitable or not.
 For this purpose, there is an alternate structure, called the Chart of Cost Centers.